gromblr1/mkdocs-base/docs/alternatives.md

 Paid Storage  | .. | 5 GB ($36 yr) | 5 GB ($36 yr) |  .. | ..
  Notes | .. | 12 GB docs | .. | ..  | 50 MB attachments

+Tutanota does not allow past searches.
+Tutanota does not have an image viewer.

+Disroot.org has an excellent search.
+Disroot.org is a lil bit slow (but tolerable).
+Disroot.org allegedly has up to 4GB instead of 1GB.

 # ALTERNATIVE to Google
 *Note: Definitely would recommmend using DDG by default and use DDG's [**!bang**](https://duckduckgo.com/bang)([full list](https://duckduckgo.com/bang_lite.html)) feature.*